 Our model

-There are various proposed architecture for the training and testing against MNIST data set [ref 2].
+There are various proposed architectures for the training and testing against MNIST data set [ref 2].
 We select a 3 layer convolutional neural network followed by two feed forward networks as illustrated below:

 We utilize the standard network layer configuration for processing the MNIST dataset.